Arjun4522/ARP_spoof/README.md

 ## Disclaimer

-The authors of this tool are not responsible for any unauthorized use or potential damage caused by the misuse of this tool.
+The author of this tool is not responsible for any unauthorized use or potential damage caused by the misuse of this tool.
 Use at your own risk.